ashinw/house-prj-pub/lower-level/section-B-requirements.md

 ### Steps

 1. Refurbish ensuite in line with upper level and rest of house
-2. Streamline the bulky in-wall sliding door to make the same as the upper-level
+2. Repair the in-wall sliding door to make the same as the upper-level

 ### Considerations